-3 Symptoms of a Bad Oil Control Valve
+3 Bad Oil Control Valve Symptoms

-1. Poor fuel economy.
-The purposes of variable variable valve timing is to make sure that the valves open and also close at the right time to boost engine performance as well as to reduce the consumption of fuel.
+As already mentioned, the main purposes of variable valve timing is to make sure that the valves open and close at the right time to boost engine performance as well as to reduce the consumption of fuel.

 If the VVT solenoid stops working, the whole system may be compromised, in which may result in intake and exhaust valves opening and closing at the wrong time.
 This in turn can cause a drastic reduction in how many miles you can travel per gallon of fuel.

 The next thing that you need to consider is the VVT system on your vehicle.
 This system will automatically be activated when your car’s RPM is higher than normal or there is an additional requirement for power such as when passing a another vehicle on an incline.

 If the VVT solenoid in your car is faulty, it can cause the engine to idle rough.
 The engine RPM will fluctuate which can directly result in a reduction of power generated by your car.
 Although there are many other causes for rough idling, a failing oil control valve should be considered on cars equipped with VVT technology.

 Like when other electronic components of an engine fail, the vehicle’s computer can sense a oil control valve failure and in turn turn on the check engine light in your instrument cluster.
 Using a diagnostic scanner, you can determine if this part is the cause of your problems or if it’s something entirely different.

 Oil is almost always the main cause of a VVT solenoid going bad.
 Most often, old oil is the culprit.
 As oil goes through an engine, over time, the combination of heat and small impurities cause the oil to thicken.
 If it goes on long enough before an oil change, the consistency of the engine oil is comparable to sludge.